 The Market Size of Bitcoin

 The total market value of Bitcoin is about $180B ($18M bitcoin times $10,000 each).
 Currently, Bitcoin accounts for just 0.09% of the gold and fiat currency market.
 If Bitcoin ends up becoming an international value standard and clearing network, it will be worth far more than gold.
 Gold’s overall market value is around $8 trillion.
-Conservatively, if the market value of Bitcoin is the same as that of gold, one bitcoin will be worth $300,000.
+Conservatively, if the market value of Bitcoin is the same as gold, one bitcoin will be worth $300,000.
 If you compare Bitcoin to the narrow money in circulation (currently valued at $40 trillion), one bitcoin would be worth $2 million.
-The reason why this is considered a conservative calculation is that the total amount of Bitcoin is limited and the total amount of legal tender is unlimited.
+The reason why I think the valuation above is considered a conservative calculation is because the total amount of Bitcoin is limited and the total amount of legal tender is unlimited.

 The Value of Bitcoin as Digital Gold and Uncorrelated Asset